 (The way it operates is similar to the perspective of the fish eye, hence the name.)

-There are actually several types of these unique lenses, the most common one being a circular fisheye lens.
+There are actually different types of these unique lenses.
+We’ll start with the most common one.

 Circular Fisheye Lens

-What is the point of a fisheye lens?
+What is the purpose of this particular glass?

-Circular fisheye lenses are used for the purposes of creating interesting panoramas or the effect of a 360-degree panorama.
+Circular fisheye lenses are used to create interesting panoramas or the effect of a 360-degree panorama.

 They are usually used to capture unusual landscapes and cityscapes.
 It can also be used for particular sports photography such as skateboarding.